-Aboriginal Ceremonies Songs and Dances
+Aboriginal Ceremonies and Dancing

 Traditional Ceremonial Rituals are cherished by all Australian Aboriginal people.
 They differ in content, style and reason however, they have been and still are an inherent part of the culture of the Aborigine throughout the country, from the Top End, Kimberley, Central and Western Desert, Tiwi Islands, Arnhem Land, Alice Springs, Utopia, to the far south of the Continent.